antooxp/file.bat/README.md

 Why 200x200 max?
 because I said so.

-1x1 would work but...it's just a color. wow :O
+1x1 would work, but... it's just a color. wow :O

 ## How random is it?
 yes.

 ## File types
-This unnecessary batch script can do these file types
+This unnecessary batch script can do these any file type

-.txt
-.bat
-.html
-.py
-.js
-Custom extensions

-Because why not
+Because why not???

 ## Requirements
 Windows